 James C. Little is from the Puget Sound area and graduated from the WSU School of Veterinary Medicine in 1982.
-He has been practicing veterinary medicine in the Kitsap County area for over 23 years.
+He has been practicing veterinary medicine in the Kitsap County area for over 29 years.
 Dr. Little began as a farm and small animal veterinarian switching to small animals and exotic pets after 6 years.
 He since has developed a special interest in exotic and fine detail/microsurgery.
+In his free time, he enjoys raising honeybees, playing with his grandchildren, hiking, fishing, and traveling to wonders of nature.
+He has been living in Belfair for 39 years with his educator wife.

 Dr. Janet Beagley is originally from Michigan, having received her DVM from Michigan State University College of Veterinary Medicine in 2006 and completed an internship at the University of Georgia College of Veterinary Medicine in 2008.
 Prior to veterinary school, she worked with wild birds in Alaska and Mexico, and since graduation has enjoyed treating everything from rhinoceroses to tiny birds and reptiles.
 She has experience with small, large, and exotic animals and enjoys all the various aspects of veterinary medicine, including getting to know the pets and the people who love them.
 Dr. Beagley loves the great outdoors and she and her husband and two small children are thrilled to finally be settling down in the beautiful Pacific Northwest.